sumchuenli/sumchuenli.github.io/_pages/about.md

 This is a comprehensive snapshot of my life and it is inspired by [Alex Vermeer](https://alexvermeer.com/life-hacking/).

 My life is about <a href="#live">living</a>, <a href="#love">loving</a> and <a href="#labour">labouring</a> meaningfully.
 Why?
-Because I believe that while life is full of difficulties, it is possible to help everyone flourish, individually and as a whole.
+Because I believe everyone, individually and as a whole, has a potential that can be discovered and realised.
+There is a great satisfaction to experience and help others on this journey of human flourishing.
 My life is guided by my values of independence, resilience and reverence.
 Independence means discovering the things meaningful to me and practicing my way of life.
 Resilience means taking actions consistently and persevering through challenges.
 Reverence means dedicating to a grand vision that betters the interests of others.

 ----